swilcox/sigye/README.md

 The `sigye list` and `sigye status` commands will now output some information in Korean.

 > [!NOTE]
 > This work is ongoing and subject to change.
+Currently localization doesn't work correctly with markdown, csv or other optional output methods.

 ## Development